 The six-cylinder Outback 3.6R comes standard with a five-speed automatic transmission; the CVT automatic runs $1,000 in the 2.5i and 2.5i Premium (it’s standard on the 2.5i Limited).
 Load up a six-cylinder Outback, and the price tops out around $34,000.

 Utility and crossovers go hand-in-hand, and the Outback comes up strong on all the basics.
-Like every Subaru, its success will be limited by the automaker’s insistence on standard AWD, which typically raises prices and lowers gas mileage — great in Maine, not so much in Mississippi.
+Like every Subaru, its success will be limited by the automaker’s insistence on standard all-wheel drive, which typically raises prices and lowers gas mileage — great in Maine, not so much in Mississippi.